bestkb/ABM_py/ODD/ODD.md

   will be set as the average between `wtp` and `wta`, and their employer will set to that household id.
 The individual's id will be appended to the household's employer list.
   The double auction will run for a specified number of rounds or until there are no longer any individuals looking for work or households looking to hire.
+Individuals who are unable to find employment within the double auction may attempt to take a lower paying, non-agricultural job if there are `avail_jobs` within the community.